cuspaceflight/tawhiri/docs/implementation.rst

 Overview
 --------

-:func:`tawhiri.interpolate.make_interpolator` casts the dataset to a pointer (see :class:`tawhiri.interpolate.DatsetProxy`) and wraps the Cython function `get_wind` in a closure, which does the main work.
+:func:`tawhiri.interpolate.make_interpolator` casts the dataset to a pointer (see :class:`tawhiri.interpolate.DatasetProxy`) and wraps the Cython function `get_wind` in a closure, which does the main work.

 `get_wind`: